Tarasovk49/2018_lipodisk_md/polymers_preparation/README.md

 # Description

+***nodoublemal.py*** generates txt file with sequences of SMA copolymer - each string comprises sequence of one polymer molecule.
+`nodoublemal.py - `

-*polymer_generation.py* builds polymer molecules consisting of diisobutylene, maleic acid, styrene monomers.
+***polymer_generation.py*** builds polymer molecules consisting of diisobutylene, maleic acid, styrene monomers.
 8 types of monomers are provided by *topology_generalized/.mol*:
 - 4 types of maleic acid monomers = (2 states of protonation (protonated/deprotonated)) x (2 different carboxyl groups of maleic acid (left/right)),
 - 2 types of diisobutylene monomers with radical group on the left/right side,
 - 2 types of styrene monomers with benzene group on the left/right side.